-10.4.5 Any decision to expel a student shall be reported to the Delaware Department of Education within five (5) business days of the Board's decision to expel.
-When a Board of Education expels a student, but determines the student shall not be placed at a Consortium Discipline Alternative Program, the written decision shall address with specificity the reason for non-placement and the evidence in support thereof.
-Such decisions shall be submitted to the Delaware Department of Education's Office of School Climate and Discipline within five business days of such decision, with a copy to the student's Parent.
 10.4.6 Except as is otherwise provided herein, within ten (10) business days of the decision by the Board, the Board, through its designee, shall submit its decision to the Superintendent and Parent and student in writing.
 The written decision shall include notice of the right to appeal to the State Board of Education.